Sorcerer Hunters: Main

 Chocola is a dominatrix like Tira, but is far more violent and savage than her sister, and is also able to turn Carrot back to normal in the anime—after beating him up even harder than Tira.
 Her main weapon is her garrote and she is incredibly skilled with it.
 It is suggested that her character was inspired by Lum from Urusei Yatsura.

 Chocola's dominatrix attire in the manga and OVAs resembles that of a Nazi German soldier.
-It consists of a leather cap (with the Nazi symbols of the eagle carrying the swastika as well as the Gestapo Death's Head), suspenders that barely cover her ample bust, leather pants and boots (her dominatrix attire in the manga and OVAs is also reminiscent of that worn by Charlotte Rampling in the 1974 film The Night Porter).
+It consists of a leather cap (with the Nazi symbols of the eagle carrying the swastika as well as the Gestapo Death's Head), suspenders that barely covers her nipples, leather pants and boots (her dominatrix attire in the manga and OVAs is also reminiscent of that worn by Charlotte Rampling in the 1974 film The Night Porter).
 However, in the anime television series, her attire is more reflective of a biker: a slightly modest red leather bra top, along with similar leather pants, boots and cap (sans the Nazi symbol), with red gloves.
 At the end of the anime, after being reborn, Chocola appears in her manga outfit with her sister.

 Even though she loves Carrot sincerely, Chocola is a very jealous girl and is quite vicious and ferocious towards Carrot when she catches him cheating on her, and whips him mercilessly (though she is most vicious to those that harm her friends, in particular Tira and Carrot).
 Normally, however, she is very amorous and romantic towards him, always smothering him in deep love and affection, which is the reason Carrot keeps his distance from her between the two sisters.
 Chocola often has romantic/sexual dreams of her and Carrot together.
 These shōjoesque fantasies usually feature Carrot as very well-groomed and debonair-looking, as well as often ending in Carrot making love to her; in which she often goes into complete ecstasy.
 Oddly enough, her own image in these fantasies show her to be either meek or submissive, which is a big change from what she truly is.

 At the end of the manga, Chocola allows her sister to marry Carrot, though that doesn't stop her from trying to seduce him and bearing his children.

 An important part of the plot is that the five Sorcerer Hunters are reincarnations of five gods.
 They are: